xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 **Comment on results:**

 Same as for architecture it was hard to get good results.
-For some of runs I got brilliant output with reference to API path and parameters 🔥.
-But for most of runs I got very general and average results.
+For some of runs, I got brilliant output with reference to API path and parameters 🔥.
+But for most of runs, I got very general and average results.

 ## Summary

-GPT-3.5 has **some potential** for performing threat modeling and security reviews, especially for teams without security engineers and/or with junior stuff.
+GPT-3.5 has **some potential** for performing threat modeling and security reviews, especially for teams without security engineers and/or with junior staff.
 It gives **general** and **high level** guidance but **lacks detailed descriptions**.
-Prompt needs to be tune to match documents structure.
+Prompt needs to be tuned to match document's structure.

-I encourage you to try use [xvnpw/ai-threat-modeling-action](https://github.com/xvnpw/ai-threat-modeling-action) for your documentation, and share results will me!
+I encourage you to try using [xvnpw/ai-threat-modeling-action](https://github.com/xvnpw/ai-threat-modeling-action) for your documentation, and share the results will me!

-In next part I will review GPT-4.
+In next part, I will review GPT-4.

 ---